Skip to main content

 2. In the left-hand menu, click Branches.

-4. If adding a new rule, enter the desired branch name in the Apply rule to field.
+4. If adding a new rule, enter the desired branch name in the Branch name pattern field and hit Enter.

 5. To enforce the status checks rule, check Require status checks to pass before merging in Rule settings.